A topic from the subject of Analytical Chemistry in Chemistry.

 • Knowing the caffeine content allows consumers to make informed choices about their beverage consumption.

-• Industries can use this analytical method for quality control and product development.
+• Industries can use this analytical method (or a more appropriate one) for quality control and product development.

 Conclusion